maevadevs/maevadevs.github.io/_posts/2019-9-17-setup-css-module-with-react-webpack-scss.md

 ## How it works

 Now, here is the folder structure of components.
-Let's take an example for a `TextInput` component as an example.
+Let's look at a custom `TextInput` component as an example.

 {% highlight js %}
 TextInput/